-Kazoo has a huge number of third-party app integrations and open API to ensure you can connect what you need, when you need it.
+Kazoo has a huge number of third-party app integrations and an open API to ensure you can connect what you need, when you need it.
 This scored them highly in the Integrations section of the evaluation criteria.

 Kazoo’s open API can help you integrate your favorite tools, no matter how proprietary they may be.
 Kazoo HCM and HRIS integrations include SFTP Integrations, ADP, Bamboo HR, Kronos, Namely, Rippling, and SAP SucccessFactors.
 Kazoo SSO support works with Autho, Microsoft, Google Suite, and OKta.

-Lack of pricing transparency is always a con, particularly when every other competing item on this list offered sure details on cost and available trails, demos, and promotions.
+Lack of pricing transparency is always a con, particularly when every other competing item on this list offers sure details on cost and available trails, demos, and promotions.
 Additionally, there is nothing to prevent users from handing out “points”/kudos without reason, which can cheapen the experience.